 Physical Food Safety hazards include foreign objects such as glass, metal, plastic, stones, and bones that may accidentally contaminate food and pose a choking or injury risk.

 The Importance of a Food Safety Management System (FSMS)

-The absence of FSM systems or ineffective FSM Systems is the leading cause of food safety incidents.
-We do not live in a perfect world and food safety incidents happen every day.
+The absence of FSMS or ineffective FSM Systems is the leading cause of food safety incidents.
+We do not live in a perfect world, and food safety incidents happen every day.
 Having an effective FSM system in place can reduce and even eliminate food safety incidents in your company.
-It is vital to take swift action and follow the correct procedure when a food safety incident occurs.

-Please drop us a comment below.
-We love to hear what our website visitors have to say!
+Please drop us a comment in the comment section below.
+We love to hear from our website visitors.